Near Brothertown in Calumet County, Wisconsin — The American Midwest (Great Lakes)

 Erected 1999 by the Wisconsin Historical Society.
 (Marker Number 425.)

 Location.
 44° 0.072′ N, 88° 18.258′ W. Marker is near Brothertown, Wisconsin, in Calumet County.
-Marker is at the intersection of U.S. 151 and State Highway 55 on U.S. 151.
+It is at the intersection of U.S. 151 and State Highway 55 on U.S. 151.
 Marker is at a highway pull-off northeast of a nearby wayside (Wayside #4).
 Touch for map.
 Marker is in this post office area: Chilton WI 53014, United States of America.
 Touch for directions.

 Looking southwest towards a nearby wayside; Lake Winnebago can be seen in the distance.

-Photographed By Keith L, June 9, 2010
+Photographed by Keith L, June 9, 2010

 4. View from Marker